Catalyst Advertising

 Keeping quality traffic in mind, Catalyst optimized existing Community Rise videos to use as video ads in Facebook and on YouTube.
 The video campaigns ran for a seven-week period.
 The effort was designed to promote brand awareness and encourage viewers to donate through education on how their support will help communities in need.
 With these objectives considered, the campaigns targeted specific age demographics and related interests.

-In addition to the posted Facebook and YouTube videos ads, we also ran banner ads (to help build awareness on other sites using very specific targeting), as well as search ads (ensuring CCFC was always present when a user was looking for CCFC or Community Rise).
+In addition to the posted Facebook and YouTube videos ads, Catalyst also ran banner ads (to help build awareness on other sites using very specific targeting), as well as search ads (ensuring CCFC was always present when a user was looking for CCFC or Community Rise).

 Targeting: